mohammad-ebadi/Practice-Website.github.io/README.md

     ```sh
     npm run dev

-7. Hover over the cursor on the generated URL and press **Ctrl + Left Click** to open it with your browser.
+7. Hover over the cursor to the generated URL and press **Ctrl + Left Click** to open it with your browser.